EGI-Federation/sscmon-occi/README.md

 # Scripts and helpers to automatize testing of EGI FedCloud using occi

-This repository contains scripts that have been initially created by Boris Parak @arax.
+This repository contains scripts that have been initially created by [Boris Parak](https://github.com/arax).

 ## Overview